michael21910/dynamic-programming/README.md

 # Dynamic Programming Implementation
-Implement some problems using dynamic pogramming.
+Implement some problems using dynamic programming.